Sackett v. EPA Supreme Court Decision: Clean Water Act Does Not Regulate “Isolated” Wetlands

 Sackett v.
 EPA: Supreme Court Rules Unanimously

-It is not often that the Supreme Court rules unanimously but, in Sackett, the Court decided 9-0 to reject the "significant nexus" formulation, holding instead that the absence of a "continuous surface connection" between the wetlands at the Sackett parcel and the lake deprived the federal regulators of clean water act jurisdiction.
+It is not often that the Supreme Court rules unanimously but, in Sackett, the Court decided 9-0 that the wetlands on the Sackett property were beyond the jurisdiction of the Clean Water Act.
+The Court found five votes to reject the “significant nexus” test holding instead that only those wetlands with a “continuous surface connection” to a covered waterbody are subject to federal Clean Water Act jurisdiction.

 This means that the Sacketts do not need to get a federal wetland regulation permit from the U.S. Army Corps of Engineers in order to develop their one-half acre parcel.
 According to the Court, even under the narrow interpretation of WOTUS, a lot of wetlands remain subject to clean water act jurisdiction with the combined size of those wetlands being “greater than the combined surface area of California and Texas”.

 Virginia Wetlands Regulations: What Sackett Means for Virginia Property Owners